UntitledModGame/umg-mods/lootplot/PLANNING/content/season0.md

 - item: when sold/destroyed, trigger all target items
 - item: when activated, transform into above item
 - gift-box: after 3 activations, transform into a rare item
-- gift-box: after 3 activations, transform into a rare item Emergent items:
+- dollar-box: transform into a rare item that costs $1 to use
+- pandoras-box: spawn a rare item in an ABOVE shape that has only 1 use

+Emergent items:
 - item: triggers pulse for all target items
 - item: triggers reroll for all target items